 Florida DUI Laws

-According to Florida Statutes § 316.193(1), a person can be charged with DUI if they are driving or in control of a vehicle in the state while under the influence of alcoholic beverages, any controlled substance, or any chemical substance listed in Chapter 877.111.
-If these substances impair the person’s normal faculties, they can be charged with DUI.
+Driving under the influence (DUI) in Florida is a serious offense that comes with serious penalties.
+According to Florida Statutes § 316.193(1), a person can be charged with DUI if they are driving or in control of a vehicle in the state while under the influence of any of the following to the extent their normal faculties are impaired:

 Attorneys for DUI Laws in Florida

+If you were arrested for Driving Under the Influence in Florida, contact an experienced criminal defense attorney.
 During the consultation, we can discuss the charges pending against you, the potential penalties, and the best defenses.

 Call 813-250-0500.